-A licensed foster parent provides temporary care to children whose families are unable to care for them.
+A licensed foster parent provides temporary care for children whose families are unable to care for them.
 The Sarasota YMCA - Safe Children Coalition provides foster home licensing in Sarasota, Manatee & DeSoto counties.
 We provide training and support for our foster parents so they can provide excellent care to hurting children.

 Foster Parents are needed for children of all ages - infants, toddlers, school aged & teens.
 Foster Parents provide abused or neglected children with stability and a place to heal until they can safely return to their parents.
-Our foster parents are a valuable member of a team that assists the child and parents to reunify as a stronger and healthier family.

 QUALIFICATIONS TO FOSTER